structurizr/java/README.md

 # Structurizr for Java

 Structurizr is an implementation of the C4 model as described in Simon Brown's FREE [The Art of Visualising Software Architecture](https://leanpub.com/visualising-software-architecture) book, which provides a way to easily and effectively communicate the software architecture of a software system.
 Structurizr allows you to create __software architecture models and diagrams as code__.
-This GitHub repo provides Java implementation and tooling to create software architecture models. [structurizr.com](https://structurizr.com) provides a way to create diagrams from those models.
+This GitHub repo provides a Java implementation and tooling to create software architecture models. [structurizr.com](https://structurizr.com) provides a way to create diagrams from those models.

 ![An overview of Structurizr](images/structurizr-overview.png)